patrisanfar/CNV_Calling_TGS/README.md

 ## 1. First steps

-Pre-processing and alignment of raw FASTQ files were performed using the [nf-core/sarek](https://github.com/nf-core/sarek), a Nextflow-based workflow developed by the nf-core community for germline variant detection in whole-genome, exome or panel sequencing data.
+Pre-processing and alignment of raw FASTQ files are performed using the [nf-core/sarek](https://github.com/nf-core/sarek), a Nextflow-based workflow developed by the nf-core community for germline variant detection in whole-genome, exome or panel sequencing data.

-This step was executed by launching the `sarek_launch.sbatch` script, which takes FASTQ files as input and generates BAM files aligned to the `GRCh38` reference genome.
+This step is executed by launching the `sarek_launch.sbatch` script, which takes FASTQ files as input and generates BAM files aligned to the `GRCh38` reference genome.
 It has an associated configuration file called `config_sarek.sh`, which defines input paths and parameters used.

 Once the BAMs are generated, the main CNV analysis is launched using the script `run_CNV_pipeline.sh`.
 This central script manages all subsequent steps (CNV calling, merging and annotation) through SLURM job submission, setting the order of execution via job dependencies.